Van Brederode

-The Lords of Van Brederode (Heeren van Brederode) were a noble family from Holland who played an important role during the Middle Ages and the Early modern period.
+The Lords of Brederode (Heeren van Brederode) were a noble family from Holland who played an important role during the Middle Ages and the Early modern period.
 The family had a high noble rank and hold the titles Count of Brederode, Count of Gennep, and furthermore they ruled the souverain Lordship of Vianen, the Viscountship of Utrecht among other feudal titles.

 History

-The Lords of Brederode descendant from the Counts of Holland and the powerful Van Teylingen family (see Slot Teylingen, about halfway between Haarlem and Leiden).
+The Lords of Brederode descend from the Counts of Holland and the powerful Van Teylingen family (see Slot Teylingen, about halfway between Haarlem and Leiden).
 Dirk I van Brederode, also called Dirk van Teylingen, built the Brederode castle.
 The earliest documented members appear in the 13th century in the region of Santpoort, at Castle Brederode.

 The lords of Brederode already had enormous influence in the 13th century.
 Their partisanship with John of Avesnes, Count of Holland was not without importance, but it increased when the dispute between the Hoeks and the Cods broke out in 1350.
 The Brederode were the hereditary leaders of the Hoeks, the noble party, and the Van Arkels and Egmonds, the rival dynasties, their opponents.

 Walraven I van Brederode (1370–1417) acquired the title of Count of Gennep and the sovereign rule of Vianen.
 His son Reinoud II van Brederode (1415–1473) became hereditary burgrave of the city of Utrecht.
 The Brederodes, high-spirited due to their constantly growing possessions, their high reputation and their almost princely dignity, were always characterized by their pride.
 Reinouds II grandson Reinoud III van Brederode claimed the county of Holland under Charles V and was thus deprived of his dignity and property as a high traitor.
 But since his claims never had any real weight, he got them back from the emperor.
-Reinouds III second son was Hendrick, count of Brederode (1531-1568), the leader of the allied Dutch nobles, the so-called Compromis des Nobles of 1566 and the Geuzen.
+Reinouds III second son was Hendrick, count of Brederode (1531-1568), the leader of the allied Dutch nobles, the so-called Compromise of Nobles of 1566 and the Geuzen.
 During the Protestant Reformation the Van Brederode family left Holland and their properties were confiscated by the government.
-Their descendants sued the government, but when the decision came in their favor the main family line had died out in 1679 with Wolfert van Brederode (1649-1679), son of Jan Wolfart van Brederode (1599-1655), Field Marshal of the Republic of the United Netherlands.
+Their descendants sued the government, but when the decision came in their favor the main family line had died out in 1679 with Wolfert van Brederode (1649-1679), son of Johan Wolfert van Brederode (1599-1655), Field Marshal of the Republic of the United Netherlands.
 The debt to the unknown heirs is still on the Netherlands State Budget ("Nederlandse staatsbegroting").
 Currently the Dutch monarch is entitled to the interest of the capital (Queen Wilhelmina was the first to be entitled to this money).
 In 1967 the sum was said to be around 3.000 million Dutch guilders.